Vheekey/Vheekey/README.md

 ---

-## 🤪 Fun fact:
+## 🤪 Fun facts:
+1. I once ranked No 2. on Wakatime world coding statistics leaderboard (Twas one helluva week)
-If I didn’t love building applications, I’d probably be teaming up with Netflix to binge-watch shows!
+2. If I didn’t love building applications, I’d probably be teaming up with Netflix to binge-watch shows!

 <!-- ## 🤌 Git Stats